djordon/queueing-tool/docs/overview.rst

       simulate `loss networks`_\.
 In Kendall's notation, these are :math:`\text{GI}_t/\text{GI}_t/c/c+b/N/\text{FIFO}` queues.

-2. An :class:`.Agent` is an objects that moves throughout the network.
+2. An :class:`.Agent` is an object that moves throughout the network.
 When an instance of the network is created it starts empty.
 Agents are created by a queue and once serviced the agent moves on to another queue in the network.
    Each agent *decides* where in the network it wants to arrive at next.
 Two